-AASB 136 is equivalent to IAS 36 Impairment of Assets issued by the IASB.
+AASB 136 as amended is equivalent to IAS 36 Impairment of Assets as issued and amended by the IASB.
 Paragraphs that have been added to this Standard (and do not appear in the text of the equivalent IASB Standard) are identified with the prefix "Aus", followed by the number of the relevant IASB paragraph and decimal numbering.
 Paragraphs that apply only to not-for-profit entities begin by identifying their limited applicability.